 Hanging a shingle is always risky.
 Add a pandemic to the mix and you’ve got a recipe for stress.
 Most lawyers across Indiana felt the pinch of the COVID-19-induced economic downturn in some fashion.
 But those who made career moves in the months before the pandemic say the recession has put their business acumen to the test.Read More

 It’s all relative: Hoosier attorneys discuss experiences of practicing with family members

 They say you shouldn’t mix business and family.
 But not all Indiana lawyers follow that rule.
 Indiana Lawyer recently sat down with five sets of family practitioners.Read More

-A southern Indiana man has been sentenced to more than 14 years in prison for a collision between a bus and a minivan that killed three people.
+A southern Indiana man has been sentenced to seven years in prison for attacking a woman in 2020 with a machete, leaving her with numerous wounds.

 A southern Indiana police officer has pleaded guilty to official misconduct and agreed to resign from the department after allegedly having a sexual relationship with a police informant.